Today's Articles

 Mandela became the oldest elected President of South Africa when he took office at the age of 77 in 1994.
 He retired in 1999 to be succeeded by Thabo Mbeki as party leader of the ANC.

-After his retirement as President, Mandela went on to become an advocate for a variety of social and human rights organizations.
-He has expressed his support for the international Make Poverty History movement of which the ONE Campaign is a part.
+After his retirement as President, Mandela went on to become an advocate for various social and human rights organizations.
+He has expressed his support for the international Make Poverty History movement, of which the ONE Campaign is a part.
 Since his retirement, one of Mandela's primary commitments has been to the fight against AIDS.

 To Become a Political Scientist